 If you’ve not kept up, Disney Infinity works with a collectable range of sculpted figurines that unlock characters in-game.
-Whether it’s a sneaky way to sell toys or a novel way to interact is up for debate.
-But either way, with Marvel in the mix it’s on our radar.
+Whether it’s a sneaky way to sell toys or a novel way to interact with games is up for debate.
+But either way, with Marvel in the mix, it’s on our radar.

 READ MORE: These are the 200 greatest games of all time

 Unlike last year’s focus on family brands like The Incredibles, Toy Story or Cars, this year Disney Infinity 2.0 takes on the Marvel universe.
 This delivers three distinct adventures in The Avengers, Spider-Man and Guardians of the Galaxy.
 All strong franchises, but only The Avengers comes with the starter pack.
 You'll need to fork out around £30 for the other sets, each with two related characters.